Talaiasi Labalaba: Honours

 Labalaba was awarded a posthumous Mention in Despatches for his actions in the Battle of Mirbat, although some of his former comrades have campaigned for him to be awarded the more prestigious Victoria Cross.
 His body was returned to England and buried in the cemetery at St Martin's Church, Hereford.

 In 2012 he was chosen as one of BBC Radio 4's 60 New Elizabethans in celebration of Queen Elizabeth's Diamond Jubilee.

 A statue of Labalaba was erected in 2009 at the SAS headquarters in Herefordshire, and another, at Nadi International Airport in Fiji, dedicated in 2018 during a visit by the Duke and Duchess of Sussex.

-Sergeant Tommy Goodyear, was awarded the Distinguished Service Award for this battle, he was awarded this on his return to Hereford where he is a highly decorated soldier within 22 SAS Regiment.